• Skip to main content

 • ×

-The Bootleg Drink – Minnesota’s signature cocktail
+Bootleg Drink Recipe – Minnesota’s signature cocktail

-Published: Jul 20, 2019 · Modified: Jun 9, 2021 by Megan Porta · This post may contain affiliate links.
+Published: Apr 4, 2024 by Megan Porta · This post may contain affiliate links.

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video

 The Bootleg Drink is Minnesota’s signature cocktail.
 This delicious, summery citrus drink is the perfect beverage to enjoy on a hot summer day!

-Hand holding out a green drink in a glass with a mint spring sticking out the top
+Hand holding out a green drink in a glass with a mint spring sticking out the top.

 Why This Recipe Works